myermcat/constitution-generator/README.md

 # Constitution Maker

 A simple, powerful tool for creating, editing, and generating constitutions in HTML and PDF formats.
-Based on the real CEGSA (Computer Engineering Student Association) constitution structure.
+Based on the CEGSA (Computer Engineering Student Association) constitution structure.

 ## 📄 How to Save as PDF (Most Important!)